octokit/octokit.graphql.net/readme.md

     <img src="http://img.shields.io/nuget/v/Octokit.GraphQL.svg" alt="NuGet" /></a>
 </p>

-Octokit.GraphQL.NET gives you access to the GitHub GraphQL API from .NET.
-It exposes the GitHub GraphQL API as a strongly-typed LINQ-like API, aiming to follow the GraphQL query syntax as closely as possible, which giving the benefits of strong typing in your favorite .NET language.
+Octokit.GraphQL.NET gives you access to the GitHub GraphQL API from within the .NET Framework.
+It exposes the GitHub GraphQL API as a strongly-typed LINQ-like API, aiming to follow the GraphQL query syntax as closely as possible, giving the benefits of strong typing across the world's leading programming framework, .NET.

 > [!NOTE]
 > This software is currently in beta.
 There are few things left, and there might be bugs - be warned!